abdullahkazimov/fault-detection-iomt/README.md

 ```

 ## Data Streaming
-Run the code below and see real-time predictions of all three models, including plots.
+Run the code below and see real-time predictions of all three models, including plots and statistics.

 ```bash
 python stream.py
 ```